 14.1 Only commercially available steering racks and steering boxes or quick ratio versions thereof as fitted to vehicles.
-14.2 Suspension design is free but limited to either commercially available suspension uprights as fitted to vehicles described in item SS 1. above or locally fabricated components 14.3 Adjustable Spring platforms may be fitted.
+14.2 Suspension design is free but limited to either commercially available suspension uprights as fitted to vehicles described in item TT 2.1. above or locally fabricated components 14.3 Adjustable Spring platforms may be fitted.
 14.4 Competition springs are permitted.
 The use of rose type joints is permitted.
 14.5 Only South African made Gabriel, Armstrong, Monroe, KYB, Femo and Titan shock absorbers may be used.
-14.6 The total permitted number of shocks is limit is 4 (four), with one per corner.
+14.5.1 Jom coil over set (red line, blue line and yellow line is permitted in standard form only.
+No damping adjustments permitted 14.6 The total permitted number of shocks is limit is 4 (four), with one per corner.
 14.7 No remote shock absorber reservoirs may be used 14.8 Power steering is permitted.
 Front Suspension components must be those of the vehicle utilized.
 14.9 Rear suspension may be modified to a link type system